 - Vegetable Oil

-Other Thanksgiving sale items – In the Refrigerated /Freezer Section
+Other Thanksgiving sale items that you can find In the Refrigerated /Freezer Section include:

 - Canned Biscuits

 - Pie crusts (ready made)